mageeanbrown/mageeanbrown.github.io/_projects/7_project.md

     </div>
 </div>
 <div class="caption">
     A figure of analyzed PIV data at a cupping angle (zeta) of 35 degrees, showing the points of maximum thrust (left) and lift (right) throughout a stroke cycle.
+The color bar shows the magnitude of vorticity, and streamlines are also plotted.
 There are coherent leading-edge vortices (LEVs) that enhance lift generation.
 </div>

 Descriptions...